dashevo/wallet-lib/docs/account/getUnconfirmedBalance.md

 **Usage**: `account.getUnconfirmedBalance(displayDuffs)`
-**Description**: This method will return the unconfirmed balance (missing inclusion in a block) of an accout
+**Description**: This method will return the unconfirmed balance (missing inclusion in a block) of an account

 Parameters: